AVGRadmin/Deep-Live-Cam-Docker/README.md

 Users of this software are expected to use this software responsibly while abiding by local laws.
 If the face of a real person is being used, users are required to get consent from the concerned person and clearly mention that it is a deepfake when posting content online.
 Developers of this software will not be responsible for actions of end-users.

+## Issues
+Known issues will bee added in my overhead repo for this fork.
+See docker section below.
 ## How do I install it?
 ### Docker
 Using docker directly inside this repo is deprecated.
 See [Overhead](https://github.com/AVGRadmin/DeepLiveCam) to use with docker.